arielrivera/CPUTracker/prompts.md

 Outline of the application:

-- A python web application that uses streamlit.
+- A python web application that uses python's flask framework and Bootstrap for CSS library.
-    Streamlit UI:

-        -Search Box: Use Streamlit's st.text_input component for the search box and Python's re module to implement the search logic.
-        - Use st.checkbox component that can be used for the toggle.
-Use a variable to track the current mode (search or input).
-        -Use Streamlit's st.selectbox component is perfect for the part number dropdown.
-Populate it with the unique part numbers from your database.
-        -Use Streamlit's st.dataframe component can be used to display the table.
-It provides basic sorting and filtering functionality.
-Use Streamlit's st.button component to add the reload, export, and double-click functionality.
-        -  Use a combination of st.empty and st.write to create custom popups.
-Use a variable to control the visibility of the popup.

 - Uses SQLite as its database so we never loose the data.
 I should be able to connect to the database using any rdbms from outside the container.
 - Uses docker to conteinerize it so it can be run anywyere .
     The container should be configured so that when it is launched it mounts specific OS folder so it can access files by a process that we'll define later.
 We'll refer to this as the "LOGS FOLDER".
     - Create a Dockerfile to build the container.
 The Dockerfile should include the following:
-        - Install Python and Streamlit.
+        - Install Python and flask and whatever else is needed for the web application and its requirements.
-        - Copy your application code.
+        - Copy the application code.
         - Create a volume to mount the "LOGS FOLDER" from the host machine.

     - Provide the necesary docker run command.
 Make sure to specify the volume mapping to mount the "LOGS FOLDER".
 - Will need to run a Python Processes in the background sometimes when the user decides to:

         -Use Python's multiprocessing module to run the background process.
-This will prevent the process from blocking the Streamlit UI.
+This will prevent the process from blocking the treamlit UI.
         -The background process will need to handle 7z Extraction,  use the py7zr library to extract files from 7z archives.
         - Use Python's os module to interact with the "LOGS FOLDER" and files.
 - Additional Considerations: